KBNLresearch/SaveToWaybackMachine/archived-sites/mmdc.nl/index.md

 <img src="images/homepage.png" width="500"/><br clear="all"/>

-To preserve its content, URLs were archived to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive in two phases.
+To preserve its content, URLs were archived to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive in two phases:

-* First, its static pages, PDFs and images were archived during **December 2025**.
+1. First, its static pages, PDFs and images were archived during **December 2025**.
-* In a second phase, the 11.738 manuscript catalog records were archived during **April 2026**, once their pre-rendered HTML form was ready (see below).
+2. In a second phase, the 11.738 manuscript catalog records were archived during **April 2026**, once their pre-rendered HTML form was ready (see below).

 ## Results & URL spreadsheet